n10n/DockerNode1/README.md

 ## Source files
 Download files in a directory of your choice or use command as below to build Docker image (make sure docker is running and available).
 Windows users, run "git config --global core.autocrlf false" command before running the git clone command otherwise container may fail to execute properly.

-    1. git clone -b ubuntu https://github.com/synereo/dockernode.git SNode
+    1. git clone -b ubuntu https://github.com/n10n/DockerNode.git SNode

 ## Build docker image using:
 Run the following commands

     2a. cd SNode
-    2b. docker build -t snode .
+    2b. docker build -t scoremongonode .

-  Use "synereonode" as image name in subsequent steps where image id is required.
+  Use "scoremongonode" as image name in subsequent steps where image id is required.
 You can use image name of your choice but it must be all lowercase.

 ## Running standalone node:
 Standalone mode requires running MongoDB and please replace the IP_ADDRESS (this address is accquired by docker and displays at starting of it i.e. 192.168.99.100 in Windows and Mac) appropriately below.
 If you are using pre-built image from Docker Hub i.e. livelygig/backend then replace the following field in docker run command below: